nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 * C# recognizes two kinds of data types *value types* and *reference types*.
 * **Value type**
   * Variables directly contain their data.
-  * Two variables, each have their own copy of the data, and it is not possible for operations on one to affect the other.
+  * Two variables, each have their copy of the data, and it is not possible for operations on one to affect the other.
 * **Reference types**
   * Store references to their data, the latter being known as objects.
   * Two variables can reference the same object, thus it is possible for operations on one variable to affect the object referenced by the other variable.